JCM-Inc/BattleCode/README.md

 ![final-tech-tack](images/stack-no-socketio.png)

 ## <a name="development"></a>Development
-Setting up a development environment requires global installations of node, react-native, and CodePush - as well as the latest version of XCode or Android Studio for either iOS or Android development
+Setting up a development environment requires global installations of node

 ### <a name="system-requirements"></a>1.
 System Requirements